deso-protocol/run/README.md

 * Go to your Admin tab and watch the unfiltered feed update as your node syncs.
 It's like a time machine!
-  - Note: If your node is having trouble syncing for some reason, try updating the CONNECT_IPS flag in dev.env to bitclout-seed-2.io and set IGNORE\_INBOUND\_PEER\_INV\_MESSAGES to true while you sync.
+  - Note: If your node is having trouble syncing for some reason, try updating the CONNECT_IPS flag in dev.env to bitclout-seed-2.io or bitclout-seed-4.io and set IGNORE\_INBOUND\_PEER\_INV\_MESSAGES to true while you sync.
 This will pick a fairly reliable node as a sync peer and disregard messages from other peers.